dendronhq/dendron-site/vault/dendron.tutorial.md

 ## Pre-requisites

 This walkthrough will help you get started with Dendron.
-Before you start, make sure you have Dendron installed and **_a workspace initialized_**.
+Before you start, make sure you the following:
+- installed [VSCode](https://code.visualstudio.com/download) or a VSCode compatible editor like [VSCodium](https://vscodium.com/)
+- installed [Dendron](https://marketplace.visualstudio.com/items?itemName=dendron.dendron) from the code marketplace
+- initialize your first Dendron workspace

 When you first install Dendron, you can click on the green `Initialize Workspace` button on the Welcome screen to initialize your first workspace.
 Then, pick a location to store your notes, and you'll be brought to the tutorial experience, which will contain notes with the same tutorial content here.

 ![Welcome Screen](https://org-dendron-public-assets.s3.amazonaws.com/images/tutorial-welcome-screen.png)